-We are proud to provide you with our 2021 Consumer Confidence Report (CCR).
-This annual water quality report covers all testing performed between January 1 and December 31, 2021.
-Our team of professionals has spent countless hours collecting samples, analyzing data, and focusing on superior-quality water and our vision: "To serve customers, communities, employees, shareholders, and the environment at world-class levels."
-Our mission, vision, and values bind us together to provide life-sustaining water for our customers, our community, and each other.
+V7e are proud to provide you with our 2021 Consumer Confidence Report (CCR).
+The annual water-quality report covers all testing performed between January 1 and December 31, 2021.
+Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superior quality water and our vision, "to serve customers, communities, employees, shareholders and the environment at world class levels."
+Our Mission, Vision and Values bind us together to provide lifesustaining water for our customers, community, and each other.

 As you review the data in the Test Results section, keep in mind that many substances are detected at levels that vary throughout the year and at different locations.
-As a reminder, just because a substance is detected does not mean the water is unsafe.
+As a reminder, just because a substance is detected, does not mean the water is unsafe.
 Natural waters, including the sources used by SJWTX, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.

 The water source is one of the primary factors that affect the levels of the substances reflected in this report.
-SJWTX supplies both groundwater and surface water to the customers in your system.
-As water percolates from the surface into the aquifer, it absorbs many of the minerals it comes into contact with.
-On the other hand, surface water typically contains small levels of natural organic substances and requires treatment by filtration.
+SJWTX supplies both ground water and surface water to our customers.
+SJWTX supplies purchased surface water to customers in your system.
+Generally, ground water is harder and contains more natural minerals than surface water.
+In contrast, surface water typically contains small levels of natural organic substances and requires treatment by filtration.
 Regardless of the source, regulations require that we disinfect the water with chlorine and maintain a minimum level of chlorine residual throughout the distribution system.